ravendb/ravendb-datahub-source/README.md

 The *AllowDenyPattern* has the following structure:
 ``{'allow': ['.*'], 'deny': [], 'ignoreCase': True}``

 For RavenDB, it would probably make sense to ignore the [\@hilo collection](https://ravendb.net/docs/article-page/5.4/csharp/studio/database/documents/documents-and-collections#the-@hilo-collection), as well as the [\@empty collection](https://ravendb.net/docs/article-page/5.4/csharp/studio/database/documents/documents-and-collections#the-@hilo-collection).
-For this, you can simply apply the regex pattern as found in the sample YAML below.
+For this, you can simply apply the regex pattern as found in the sample programmatic pipeline and YAML below.

 Here is an **example of a programmatic pipeline** in Python: